Last Updated on August 4, 2021 by pirie

 Bompa T. and Buzzichelli C., Periodization Training for Sports – 3rd Edition, Human Kinetics, 2015

-Coaching Youth Track and Field – Developing young athletes
+Coaching Youth Track and Field – Youth Development

-This book was provided to be my former PSC Commissioner Jolly Gomez.
-To help assist me to train the young sprinters in the province of Zamboanga Del Sur in Mindanao.
+This book was provided by my former PSC Commissioner, Jolly Gomez.
+To help assist me in training the young sprinters in the province of Zamboanga Del Sur in Mindanao.